-There are 9 or 10 rows of seats, depending on if the first row is installed.
 The rows of seats are tiered.
 There are three aisles with stairs: one on each side, and one in the centre.
-The aisle on house right has a railing, the aisle on house left has a ledge you can lean on but not a railing, and the centre aisle doesn't have any railing or support.
+The aisle on the right if you are facing the audience area has a railing, the aisle on house left has a ledge you can lean on but not a railing, and the centre aisle doesn't have any railing or support.
 The stairs are uneven in height and depth.

 There is an emergency exit located on the opposite side of the theatre from where you entered, at the top of the stairs (the back corner of the theatre).
+Note, this picture is of the old seating, the chairs will not look like this, it's just to show the exits!